|

 I have found that Sybil and Benny will get tired of the same foods

-During hibernation, their food intake is cut in half.
+During hibernation, their food intake is cut in less than half.
 They do not eat

 they are less active..